-In his recent State of the Union address, President Bush declared the United States was taking on the challenges of global hunger, poverty and disease, and urged support for debt relief, which he called the best hope for eliminating poverty.
-But what exactly are wealthy nations doing to reduce the debt of impoverished countries?
+AMY GOODMAN: In his State of the Union address, President Bush declared the United States was taking on the challenges of global hunger, poverty and disease, and urged support for debt relief, which he called the best hope for eliminating poverty.
+But what exactly are wealthy nations doing to reduce the debt of impoverished nations?

 BONO: So, this is our moment.
 This is our time.
 This is our chance to stand up for what’s right.
 We’re not looking for charity.
 We’re looking for justice. [singing] It was a beautiful day…